sagecontinuum/sage/platforms/pricelist.md

 - **Wild Sage Node (WSN)**: A weatherized AI@Edge Linux node with extreme resilience features and support for attached power-over-ethernet (PoE) and USB sensors.
 Currently, the AI processor is an NVIDIA Jetson NX.

-- **Sage Blade (SB)**:  A Dell server with robust remote management features (iDRAC) and often extended environmental range (temperature and humidity).
-The AI processor is an NVIDIA T4 or similar accelerator.
+- **Sage Blade (SB)**:  A server with robust remote management features, such as the Dell iDrac or HPE iLO.
+Often, extended environmental range (temperature and humidity) is desired.
+The AI processor could be an NVIDIA PCIe accelerator, or similar.

-- **Beehive Cloud Service**: The backend data and management cloud service operated by the Sage team.
+- **Beehive Cloud Service**: The backend data and management cloud service operated by the Northwestern University Sage team.
 It provides a data archive, job scheduling, data access APIs, cybersecurity, and software maintenance updates and AI framework upgrades to nodes.

 ## Sage Node: